Skip to Main Content

 Current operational details including hours, booking availability, and price range are not confirmed in public records for Backwoods Crossing, so contacting the venue directly before a visit is the practical first step.
 The Mahan Drive address places it on one of Tallahassee's main east-west arterials, accessible by car and within reasonable distance of the city's core neighborhoods.
 Given the east side's character, this is not an area where walk-in foot traffic from a nearby hotel district drives custom.
 Most visitors arrive with intent, which is itself a filter: the people in the room are there because they chose to be, not because the address happened to be convenient.

-For travelers moving through Tallahassee with a specific interest in American spirits programs and regional bar culture, Backwoods Crossing represents the kind of address worth investigating before dismissing on the basis of geography.
+For travelers moving through Tallahassee with a specific interest in American spirits programs and regional bar culture, Backwoods Crossing is a practical stop before dismissing the east side on the basis of geography.
 Tallahassee's distance from the national bar conversation is, in this case, part of the point.

 A Pricing-First Comparison